jrick1977/grails-sharding/README.md

 In addition to the DataSource.groovy file you must also create a domain class that will be used to associate data with a shard.
 Most often this class is a user class but could be any thing you would like.
 Once you have created that domain class you need to do the following:
            -- Create a string field that will hold the shard assignment (typically
               called shard)
-           -- Add the com.jeffrick.grails.plugin.sharding.annotation.Shard
+           -- Set the datasources attribute for the class to be 'index' -- Add the com.jeffrick.grails.plugin.sharding.annotation.Shard
               annotation to that class
            -- Create a fieldName and indexDataSourceName attributes of the